-Together with the Confederation of Christian Trade Unions (ACV-CSC) and the Christian Mutualities (CM-MC), WSM manages various programmes that make this objective tangible in the field.
+Together with the Confederation of Christian trade union (ACV-CSC) and the Christian Mutualities (CM-MC), WSM manages various programmes to realise this objective on the ground.
 These programmes rely on a coherent thematic approach and translate into actions at the Belgian level as well as at national, regional and international level.
-WSM, together with ACV-CSC and CM-MC, is active in 20 countries.
+WSM, together with ACV-CSC and CM-MC, is active in 24 countries.